uxdreaming/LogSeq-Clean-Sidebar/README.md

 - **Hide sidebar elements** you don't use (Journals, Whiteboards, Flashcards, Graph, All Pages)
 - **Sort favorites** - Alphabetically or manually
 - **Hide favorites from recents** - Avoid duplicates in your recent pages list
-- **Hide checkboxes** - Clean up the sidebar by hiding those annoying checkboxes in Favorites and Recents
+- **Hide checkboxes and menus** - Clean up the sidebar by hiding checkboxes and menu buttons
 - **Easy configuration panel** with toggles

 ## Configurable Elements